 There is also a pleasant, shaded grassy knoll for those who prefer not to sit in the sand and restrooms, ABC stores, and other shops nearby.

-The downside to most is the upside to some, in that it is basically set in the midst of the bustle of Kona town.
+The downside for most is the upside for some: it is basically set in the midst of the bustle of Kona town.
 This can make it a bit tougher to relax and get swept up in tropical getaway vacation vibes.

-This 180-acre region was once home to the royals as well as, ironically, a place for Hawaiian lawbreakers.
+This 180-acre region was once home to the royals and, ironically, a haven for Hawaiian lawbreakers.

 The story of the sacred grounds at Pu’uhonua O Honaunau is fascinating and worth a read for anyone visiting the island.